The successes & challenges of running a Digital Champion programme

 Challenge 2: Management of Digital Champions

-Overall, there are many more successes than challenges when running a DC programme with older people.
+Overall, there are many more successes than challenges when running a Digital Champion programme with older people.
 Not only does this model allow us to combat digital exclusion amongst older people in a new digital era, but it allows us to help tackle social exclusion too.
 Our digital sessions always have a nice buzz in the atmosphere as older people come together to learn new skills and share their learning with others.

 One Digital is a UK wide partnership which promotes the use of Digital Champions to support people to learn digital skills.
 For organisations interested in setting up their own digital inclusion project we have developed a free Knowledge Hub of useful information and resources.